MShineRay/vue-vben-admin/docs/src/en/guide/project/standard.md

 In a team, everyone's git commit messages can vary widely, making it difficult to ensure standardization without a mechanism.
 How can standardization be achieved?
 You might think of using git's hook mechanism to write shell scripts to implement this.
 Of course, this is possible, but actually, JavaScript has a great tool for implementing this template, which is commitlint (used for verifying the standard of git commit messages).

-### Configuration

-The CommitLint configuration file is `.commitlintrc.mjs`, with its core configuration located in the `internal/lint-configs/commitlint-config` directory, which can be modified according to project needs.

 ### Git Commit Standards

 Refer to [Angular](https://github.com/conventional-changelog/conventional-changelog/tree/master/packages/conventional-changelog-angular)